Belkharym/pytorch-fpga/docs.md

 ### `OpenCLTensor`

-This is a utility file for tensors which mimics the legacy implementation inside of `THC`. (might be unnecessary after the merge of pytorch and caffe2)
+This is a utility file for tensors which mimics the legacy implementation inside of `THC`. (might be unnecessary after the merge of PyTorch and caffe2)

 ### `Resize`

-This is a utility file for resizing tensors which mimics the legacy implementation inside of `THC`. (might be unnecessary after the merge of pytorch and caffe2)
+This is a utility file for resizing tensors which mimics the legacy implementation inside of `THC`. (might be unnecessary after the merge of PyTorch and caffe2)

 ### `TensorFactories`